Istana Woodneuk

 Istana Woodneuk is an abandoned two-storey palace at the former Tyersall Park, bounded by Holland Road and Tyersall Avenue, near the Singapore Botanic Gardens in Singapore.
-Before it was rebuilt in 1935 it was known as Istana Woodneuk.
-It suffered a major fire in 2006 and has been deemed beyond repair.
-The remains of the palace, as well as the land it sits on, is private land belonging to the State of Johor.
+After it was rebuilt in 1935, it was known as Istana Wooden York, but this name never got into common use, with the original name still being used.

+The palace suffered a major fire in 2006 and was deemed beyond repair.
 It is not charted on most modern maps and is currently not accessible to the public.

-The former palace is commonly confused with the demolished Istana Tyersall, which is nearby.
+The grounds, including Tyersall Park, are plotted on Google Maps but are marked as "Permanently closed".
+The former palace is commonly confused with the demolished Istana Tyersall, which was nearby.
 The most obvious difference between the two former palaces is the colour of the roof tiles: Istana Tyersall had red tiles, while those of Istana Woodneuk were blue.

+The remains of the palace and the land it occupied were previously private property owned by the State of Johor on behalf of the Sultan of Johor.
+In 2025, a land swap transferred ownership of the palace grounds to Singapore as state land.